DeanHavelock/CheckItOut-Checkout/README.md

  - Tye (run in docker)

 Future Design Considerations:
+ - IFrame should not take amount in the url, instead CheckItOut.Payment.Api should have its own basket methods protected with client authentication for merchants to use and protect against client tampering of amount at checkout.
  - Domain model is anemic, could provide better encapsulation of state.
  - Domain model could use event sourcing to track changes over time for payment auditing and bug reproducability.
  - (could combine steps 1.1 + 1.2 "dotnet db updates" to setup powershell script)